 This was the original structure.
 And while this is extremely fun (my kids played in this structure alone for over an hour), the added play areas give you so much more opportunity to play.

-Some things to keep in mind about Hyland Lake Park Reserve Play Area.
+4 things to keep in mind about Hyland Play Area.

 - They have tables set up around the perimeter of the play area and they are a good place for you to set your stuff.
 To be able to keep an eye on your children, you really need to be on a higher level.